 Step-by-step with pictures

-Add all the ingredients to a blender.
+- Step 1: Add all the ingredients to a blender.
 Remove the silken tofu from its package and discard the excess water.
-Add the tofu, oat flour, arrowroot powder, spices and black salt to a blender or food processor.
-Blend until smooth.
-It should have the consistency of a pancake batter.
+Add the tofu, oat flour, arrowroot powder, spices, black salt, and vegetable broth powder to a blender or food processor.

 Vegan omelette filling ideas